-FAQs on Amazon Onsite Interview
+FAQs on Amazon On-site Interview Preparation

 Absolutely!
-Two months is sufficient time to prepare and crack an onsite interview at Amazon, provided you lay the bricks correctly.
+Two months is sufficient time to prepare and crack an on-site interview at Amazon, provided you lay the bricks correctly.
 Instances where experienced software engineers with excellent domain-specific knowledge fail to make the cut aren’t uncommon.
 Quite frankly, nothing short of the right prep strategy can take you through.

 During the two months leading to your interview, your primary focus should be algorithms, data structures, and systems design.
-Solving numerous problems in these topics will give you more than just a fighting chance to crack the onsite and land the software developer role you aspire for.
+Solving numerous problems in these topics will give you more than just a fighting chance to crack the on-site and land the software developer role you aspire for.